 On the 4th of July, two survivors of school shootings wait for fireworks to start.
 A short play about unseen consequences.

 hold your peace

 Alumni Weekend, 1993.
-When rival student groups the Riot Grrrls and the Women of Substance find their events have been double-booked, they're forced to duke it out-- ideologically and otherwise.
+When rival student groups the Riot Grrrls and the Women of Substance find their events have been double-booked in the same space, they're forced to duke it out-- ideologically and otherwise.
 NYFA commission.
 Music & lyrics by Zoe Sarnak; directed by Nathan Brewer.

 Daniel and Sofie come to New York City from different countries and for different reasons.
 But over the course of their first twelve hours in the city, their lives intertwine unpredictably.
 NYFA commission.
 Music & lyrics by Zoe Sarnak; directed by Nathan Brewer.

 Six friends reunite, a few years post-college.
 One of them is dead.
 All of them are wondering: what now?
-A play about ghosts, pregnancy scares, and silent meditation.
+A play about ghosts, silent meditation, and letting go.